D-sense/proto_buffer_go/README.md

-## ProtoBuffer Basics
+# ProtoBuffer Basics
-# This is a solution to the ProtoBuf problem presented in the link below
+### This is a solution to the ProtoBuf message presented in the link below
 https://github.com/google/protobuf/blob/master/examples/addressbook.proto

 Enjoy :)